 Fieldwork is an integral part of the education of an occupational therapist and must occur in an environment that provides those experiences which reinforce previous learning and which challenge and motivate the student to develop professionally and adapt to clinic situations.

 The curriculum design is based on an adult learning model.
 Thus, each student must be able to determine what constitutes "current” and “emerging” practice in his/her geographic region.
-While the MSOT program support the definition and examples of emerging practice provide by AOTA, the geographic diversity of MSOT students requires that the program‟s definition of emerging practice is flexible based on a student‟s geographic location.
-Thus, community-based practice, rural practice, and school-based practice are “emerging” practice in some geographic areas and student‟s must be able to provide support for what he/she identifies as “emerging” in his/her geographic region.
+While the MSOT program supports the definition and examples of emerging practice provide by AOTA, the geographic diversity of MSOT students requires that the program's definition of emerging practice is flexible based on a student's geographic location.
+Thus, community-based practice, rural practice, and school-based practice are “emerging” practice in some geographic areas and a student must be able to provide support for what he/she identifies as “emerging” in his/her geographic region.

-The academic fieldwork coordinators are responsible for the planning and implementation of integrated and sustained fieldwork experiences.
+The academic fieldwork coordinator is responsible for the planning and implementation of integrated and sustained fieldwork experiences.
 The experiences occur under the supervision of and with the support of occupational therapists or other qualified individuals.
 To ensure that the fieldwork activities support and enhance the goals of the program there is continual collaboration by clinical educators, academic faculty, and the academic fieldwork coordinator.

 Level I Fieldwork

-As part of the Level I Seminar course, the students also engage in an online discussion of the experience.
-Specific questions are used to encourage critical and clinical reasoning, explore the differences in roles and education of the occupational therapy assistant and occupational therapist; the frames of reference being utilized; and the specific occupations being performed by the clients.
+As part of the Level I Seminar course, the students also engage in both live and online discussion of the experience.
+Specific questions are posed to encourage critical and clinical reasoning, explore the differences in roles and education of the occupational therapy assistant and occupational therapist, the frames of reference being utilized, and the specific occupations being performed by the clients.